-Total gross loans and advances to customers reduced by $\leq 1.0$ billion in the year to 31 December 2021.
-Of the total portfolio of $\leq 58.4$ billion, $\leq 58.2$ billion is measured at amortised cost with the remaining $\leq 0.2$ billion being measured at fair value through profit or loss.
-The reduction in the year was largely due to the sales of non-performing mortgage portfolios completed in the year which resulted in a $\leq 1.0$ billion reduction in non-performing loans.
-Overall, from a segment perspective, Retail Banking and AIB UK decreased by $\leq 1.3$ billion and $\leq 0.4$ billion respectively.
+Total gross loans and advances to customers reduced by € 1.0 billion in the year to 31 December 2021.
+Of the total portfolio of € 58.4 billion, € 58.2 billion is measured at amortised cost with the remaining € 0.2 billion being measured at fair value through profit or loss.
+The reduction in the year was largely due to the sales of non-performing mortgage portfolios completed in the year which resulted in a € 1.0 billion reduction in non-performing loans.
+Overall, from a segment perspective, Retail Banking and AIB UK decreased by € 1.3 billion and € 0.4 billion respectively.
 The reduction in AIB UK was primarily due to the Group's decision to exit the SME market in Great Britain.
-Capital Markets experienced a strong performance in new lending, particularly in the final quarter of 2021 as advances increased by $\leq 0.7$ billion in the year.
-The level of new lending activity in 2021 of $\leq 10.4$ billion, however, there was a $\leq 1.2$ billion increase versus last year (2020: $\leq 9.2$ billion).
-The increase in new lending was driven by Capital Markets which increased by $\leq 1.0$ billion in the year with strong demand experienced in the property and energy sectors.
-Retail Banking new lending increased $\leq 0.4$ billion in the year due to new mortgage lending, however, this was offset by AIB UK which experienced a $\leq 0.2$ billion reduction in new lending activity due to reduced lending in key sectors classified as high risk due to the COVID-19 pandemic.
+Capital Markets experienced a strong performance in new lending, particularly in the final guarter of 2021 as advances increased by € 0.7 billion in the year.
+The level of new lending activity in 2021 of € 10.4 billion continues to be impacted by the COVID-19 pandemic.
+New lending activity remains lower than pre-pandemic levels (2019: € 12.3 billion), however, there was a € 1.2 billion increase versus last year (2020: € 9.2 billion).
+The increase in new lending was driven by Capital Markets which increased by € 1.0 billion in the year with strong demand experienced in the property and energy sectors.
+Retail Banking new lending increased € 0.4 billion in the year due to new mortgage lending, however, this was offset by AIB UK which experienced a € 0.2 billion reduction in new lending activity due to reduced lending in key sectors classified as high risk due to the COVID-19 pandemic.

-Of the total loans to customers of $\in$ 58.4 billion, $\in$ 50.8 billion or 87% are rated as either 'strong' or 'satisfactory' which is an increase of $\in$ 0.4 billion (2020: $\in$ 50.4 billion or 85%), primarily evidenced within Capital Markets.
-The 'criticised' classification includes 'criticised watch' of $\in$ 2.1 billion and 'criticised recovery' of $\in$ 2.4 billion, the total of which has decreased by $\in$ 0.1 billion in the year.
-The 'criticised recovery' portfolio increased by $\in$ 1.4 billion in the year which was predominately driven by increased levels of customers in receipt of forbearance arrangements migrating from 'criticised watch'.
-The total performing book has increased by $\in$ 0.3 billion to $\in$ 55.3 billion or 95% of gross loans and advances to customers (2020: $\in$ 55.0 billion or 93%).
+Of the total loans to customers of € 58.4 billion, € 50.8 billion or 87% are rated as either 'strong' or 'satisfactory' which is an increase of € 0.4 billion (2020: € 50.4 billion or 85%), primarily evidenced within Capital Markets.
+The 'criticised' classification includes 'criticised watch' of € 2.1 billion and 'criticised recovery' of € 2.4 billion, the total of which has decreased by € 0.1 billion in the year.
+The 'criticised recovery' portfolio increased by € 1.4 billion in the year which was predominately driven by increased levels of customers in receipt of forbearance arrangements migrating from 'criticised watch'.
+The total performing book has increased by € 0.3 billion to € 55.3 billion or 95% of gross loans and advances to customers (2020: € 55.0 billion or 93%).

 Despite the ongoing impact regarding the COVID-19 pandemic, the credit quality of the portfolio has improved in the year.
-Stage 2 loans have decreased by $\in$ 2.6 billion to $\in$ 6.8 billion as Stage 1 loans increased by $\in$ 2.8 billion to $\in$ 48.4 billion.
-The reduction in Stage 2 loans was driven by the non-property portfolio which decreased by $\in$ 1.3 billion, while the property and mortgage portfolios reduced by $\in$ 0.7 billion and $\in$ 0.5 billion respectively.
-Redemptions/repayments net of interest credited accounted for $\in$ 2.2 billion and net stage transfers from Stage 2 to Stage 1 resulted in a $\in$ 0.2 billion reduction.
+Stage 2 loans have decreased by € 2.6 billion to € 6.8 billion as Stage 1 loans increased by € 2.8 billion to € 48.4 billion.
+The reduction in Stage 2 loans was driven by the non-property portfolio which decreased by € 1.3 billion, while the property and mortgage portfolios reduced by € 0.7 billion and € 0.5 billion respectively.
+Redemptions/repayments net of interest credited accounted for € 2.2 billion and net stage transfers from Stage 2 to Stage 1 resulted in a € 0.2 billion reduction.